 At this point, ‘gang signs’ are associated with criminal organizations and criminal activity.
 The negative elements of the hand gestures are usually always attached to the inner city melanated youth (and adults) who choose to communicate or identify themselves with a specific set of hand postures and motions.

 It wasn’t always this way though.
-In fact, in other contexts what most consider as ‘gang signs’ are used by spiritualist to “facilitate the flow of energy in the subtle body and enhance one’s journey within“.
+In fact, in other contexts what most consider as ‘gang signs’ are used by spiritualist, ancient and modern, to “facilitate the flow of energy in the subtle body and enhance one’s journey within“.